smtcoq/smtcoq/doc/artifact-readme.md

 # SMTCoq artifact

-SMTCoq is a Coq tool that can be used to dispatch goals to external SAT and SMT solvers or simply to checks proof witnesses produced by them.
+SMTCoq is a Coq tool that can be used to dispatch goals to external SAT and SMT solvers or simply to check proof witnesses produced by them.
 It currenly supports the quantifier free fragments of the SMT-LIB theories of fixed-sized bit-vectors (`QF_BV`), functional arrays (`QF_A`), linear integer arithmetic (`QF_LIA`), equality over uninterpreted functions (`QF_EUF`), and their combinations.